Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Results

 We quantify trends against the BH*/LRD fraction by reporting their Spearman's rank correlation coefficient and its associated $p$-value in Fig. \ref{fig:bhstar_frac_correlation}.
 The best fit curves to the two most significant relations are as follows:

-We notice a weak trend with $\beta_{\rm{UV}}$, which is reflective of the fact that typical hosts have blue UV slopes whereas BH*s have red UV slopes, and so this provides some handle on the BH* fraction, particularly among the reddest slopes.
-It is also noteworthy that the quantities in Fig. \ref{fig:bhstar_frac_correlation} that are tracing essentially only the BH* (H$\alpha$, H$\alpha$/H$\beta$) do not trace the BH* ratio -- the Balmer lines remain extreme and overwhelm the host's Balmer emission across all BH* fractions.
+We notice a weak trend with Balmer decrement, consistent with the scenario where pure BH*s with extreme decrements of $> 10$ are diluted by low-mass host galaxies with close-to-Case-B decrements of $\approx 3.8$.
+There is also a weak trend with $\beta_{\rm{UV}}$, which is reflective of the fact that typical hosts have blue UV slopes whereas BH*s have red UV slopes, and so this provides some handle on the BH* fraction, particularly among the reddest slopes.
+It is also noteworthy that H$\alpha$ does not trace the BH* fraction.
+The BH* and the host galaxy contribute comparable H$\alpha$ line strengths ($830 \rm{\AA}$ and $940 \rm{\AA}$; Tables \ref{tab:mainstacklines}, \ref{tab:control}), so the LRD EW(H$\alpha$) remains high across all BH*/LRD fractions and is insensitive to the mixing ratio.
 Similarly, $M_{\rm{UV}}$ may be understood as largely reflecting the host mass and star-formation history, and is therefore not an excellent diagnostic.